-Greg Rogge brings more than 20 years of transportation and logistics experience to his role as Director, Land Operations at the Vancouver Fraser Port Authority.
+Greg Rogge brings more than 20 years of transportation and logistics experience to his role as director of land operations at the Vancouver Fraser Port Authority.

-In this position, Greg is responsible for all areas of land operations, supply chain optimization, cruise operations and Canada Place operations.
-He provides senior leadership to a team of 25 people, developing and overseeing programs that support the efficient movement of cargo and people through Canada's largest port.
+In this position, Rogge is responsible for all areas of land operations, supply chain optimization, cruise operations, and Canada Place operations.
+He provides senior leadership to a team of 25 people, developing and overseeing programs that support the efficient movement of cargo and people through Canada’s largest port.

-Prior to joining the port authority in January 2014, Greg held several leadership roles in the transportation and trucking industry at organizations such as Reimer Express, Roadway Express and YRC Corporation.
+Prior to joining the port authority in January 2014, Rogge held several leadership roles in the transportation and trucking industry at organizations such as Reimer Express, Roadway Express, and YRC Corporation.

-Greg has served on the board of various associations since 2001, including the Canadian Trucking Alliance, Trucking Safety Council of B.C., and the British Columbia Trucking Association (BCTA).
+Rogge has served on the boards of various associations since 2001, including the Canadian Trucking Alliance, Trucking Safety Council of British Columbia, and the British Columbia Trucking Association (BCTA).
 From 2006-2013, he served on the BCTA Executive Committee and held a term as chairman.
-In recognition of his 12 years of volunteer efforts and dedication to the industry, Greg received the BCTA Service to the Industry Award for his contributions in June 2013.
+In recognition of his 12 years of volunteer efforts and dedication to the industry, Rogge received the BCTA Service to the Industry Award for his contributions in June 2013.

-Bethann Rooney is Assistant Director in the Port Commerce Department of the Port Authority of New York and New Jersey.
-She is the architect and coordinator of the Port's Council on Port Performance; the first forum of its kind in the nation that was established as a framework for port constituents to identify challenges to port efficiency and service reliability and develop recommended solutions.
-Prior to assuming this new role, Ms. Rooney was the General Manager, Port Security for the Port Authority.
-Assuming this post in the immediate aftermath of the 9/11 tragedy, she is a recognized world leader in maritime security and emergency management issues.
-A nearly 30-year veteran in the maritime industry, Ms. Rooney has also worked in Port Operations, Property Management, Intermodal and Technology Planning.
-She is a graduate of the State University of New York Maritime College with a Masters in International Transportation and a Bachelors in Marine Transportation.
+Bethann Rooney is assistant director in the Port Commerce department of the Port Authority of New York and New Jersey.
+She is the architect and coordinator of the port’s Council on Port Performance, which is the first forum of its kind in the nation and was established as a framework for port constituents to identify challenges to port efficiency and service reliability and develop recommended solutions.
+Prior to taking this position, Rooney was the general manager of port security for the port authority.
+Having assumed this role in the immediate aftermath of the 9/11 tragedy, she is a recognized world leader in maritime security and emergency management issues.
+A nearly 30-year veteran in the maritime industry, Rooney has also worked in port operations, property management, intermodal, and technology planning.
+She is a graduate of the State University of New York Maritime College with a master’s in international transportation and a bachelor’s in marine transportation.

 Jonathan Rosenthal is a serial entrepreneur.
 He has repeatedly conceived of a world different than that which existed, and launched companies to harness macro industry change.
 Each new venture was designed to capture opportunity, as consumers adapted to transformation.

-Rosenthal was recently appointed by the U.S. Transportation Secretary to the Marine Transportation System National Advisory Committee, and by the Mayor of Los Angeles to the Los Angeles Sustainable Freight Advisory Board.
-Mr. Rosenthal was elected by his peers to the International Board of Trustees of the Turnaround Management Association.
+Rosenthal was recently appointed by the US Transportation Secretary to the Marine Transportation System National Advisory Committee, and by the Mayor of Los Angeles to the Los Angeles Sustainable Freight Advisory Board.
+He was elected by his peers to the International Board of Trustees of the Turnaround Management Association.

-Debbie Ryan is an independent consultant in Transportation and Logistics.
+Debbie Ryan is an independent consultant in transportation and logistics.
 Her background includes international and domestic transportation and logistics leadership in specialty, off-price, and big box retail formats where she specialized in executing the global movement of movement of merchandise/non-merchandise from suppliers to distribution points and from distribution points to customers.
 She began her career in the logistics services industry and has operations, sales, and customer support experience in the LTL trucking, steamship, and 3PL arenas.
-Debbie holds a Bachelor of Arts in International Studies from Miami University, Oxford, Ohio.
+Ryan holds a Bachelor of Arts in international studies from Miami University in Oxford, Ohio.

-TGS Transportation is a California drayage company serving the ports of LA, Long Beach and Oakland, as well as all Northern California rail ramps.
-From 2000 to current, Mr. Schneider has been the Vice President responsible for overall sales, growth, administration & operations.
-Mr. Schneider and TGS are active partners with the CTA, HTA, IANA, AgTC, and various other organizations.
+TGS Transportation is a California drayage company serving the ports of Los Angeles, Long Beach, and Oakland, as well as all Northern California rail ramps.
+From 2000 to current, Schneider has been the vice president responsible for overall sales, growth, administration, and operations.
+He and TGS are active partners with the California Transit Association (CTA), Harbor Trucking Association (HTA), Intermodal Association of North America (IANA), Agriculture Transportation Coalition (AgTC), and various other organizations.

-Mr. Schneider is currently the Chairman of the CTA's Northern California Intermodal Conference; on the Board at the CTA & HTA; on the Board of Advisors for the AgTC; and a part of the PETF at the Port of Oakland.
-He was also one of 35 representatives to be a part of the FMC Supply Chain Innovation Initiative team chaired by Commissioner Rebecca Dye in 2016.
+Schneider is currently the chairman of the CTA’s Northern California Intermodal Conference; on the CTA and HTA boards; on the board of advisors for the AgTC; and a part of the Port Efficiency Task Force (PETF) at the Port of Oakland.
+He was also one of 35 representatives to be a part of the Federal Maritime Supply Chain Innovation Initiative team chaired by Commissioner Rebecca Dye in 2016.

-Mr. Schneider has a B.S. in Finance and Marketing from the University of Southern California's Marshall School of Business.
-He shares this earth with a beautiful wife and four adorable children.
+Schneider has a B.S. in finance and marketing from the University of Southern California’s Marshall School of Business.

-William (Bill) J. Shea, Jr. has been the Chief Executive Officer of Direct ChassisLink, Inc. since March 2012.
-In that capacity, Mr. Shea has been instrumental in shaping the strategic vision of DCLI, facilitating the acquisition of major legacy chassis fleets and a domestic chassis fleet, while maintaining oversight of the company's growth and financial performance.
+William (Bill) J. Shea Jr. has been the chief executive officer of Direct ChassisLink Inc. since March 2012.
+In that capacity, Shea has been instrumental in shaping the strategic vision of DCLI, facilitating the acquisition of major legacy chassis fleets and a domestic chassis fleet, while maintaining oversight of the company's growth and financial performance.

-Mr. Shea has extensive experience in the transportation leasing industry, beginning his career with Itel Corporation in 1979 after graduation from the University of Pennsylvania, Wharton School.
-In 1984, Mr. Shea started Kelley Transportation Services to market intermodal equipment manufactured by Stoughton Trailers, Inc. In 1989, Mr. Shea formed Bay Cities Leasing and began leasing intermodal trailers to US railroads.
+He has extensive experience in the transportation leasing industry, beginning his career with Itel Corp. in 1979 after graduating from the University of Pennsylvania, Wharton School.
+In 1984, Shea started Kelley Transportation Services to market intermodal equipment manufactured by Stoughton Trailers Inc. In 1989, he formed Bay Cities Leasing and began leasing intermodal trailers to US railroads.
 Bay Cities was selected to manage the first domestic container and chassis pool for Union Pacific and Norfolk Southern in 1994 called EMP.
 The EMP Program developed the first reservation and billing systems for intermodal equipment and continues to provide containers and chassis to the US rail network today.

-Over the past decade, Mr. Shea has served on public boards such as Interpool, Inc., which owned TRAC Intermodal, and JB Hunt Corporation.
-Mr. Shea continues to serve on the Board of Directors of DCLI and the Board of Directors of the University of Denver Transportation Institute, as well as numerous charities benefiting children with life threatening illnesses in the San Francisco Bay Area.
+Over the past decade, Shea has served on public boards such as Interpool Inc., which owned TRAC Intermodal and JB Hunt Corporation.
+He continues to serve on the boards of DCLI and the University of Denver Transportation Institute, as well as numerous charities benefiting children with life threatening illnesses in the San Francisco Bay Area.